-Initial grants (i.e., those made upon a non-employee director's election to our Board of Directors) will continue to vest over two years following the date of grant, and annual grants will continue to vest at the rate of 1/4th each three months after the date of grant.
+Initial grants (i.e., those made upon a non-employee director's election to our Board of Directors) vest over two years following the date of grant, and annual grants vest at the rate of 1/4th each three months after the date of grant.
+The exercise price for option grants is equal to the closing price for the Company's common stock on the option grant date.
 In general, the term of stock options granted under the 2010 Plan may not exceed ten years.